 "This is something the kids love and is good for my husband and me too," she says.
 "It's so important for women not to skip breakfast, to sit down for a warm meal rather than eating on the go.
 It helps start the day right and balances Vata dosha."

 For the evening meal, it helps to have part of the meal prepared before you come home from work, so you don't feel pressured and hungry while you cook.
-You could prep the veggies in the morning, or prepare soup or veggies with grains in a crock pot.
+You could prepare the veggies in the morning, or prepare soup or veggies with grains in a crock pot.

 "Even making fresh flatbreads (chapatis) is an easy thing to do, once you get the hang of it," Sankari says.
 "Kids love forming the dough into balls and rolling it out."